m-krusniak/cpsc459-final-project/README.md

 * Standard 5: A repeated pattern with no downbeat
 * Standard 6: "Double Beat", a realistic warm-up with few repititions
 * Standard 7: A simple rock beat with different instruments.

+## Summary of Contributions

+### Alex Lew
+Because I wasn’t familiar with MIDI, I spent a lot of time learning how to interpret and interact with our dataset.
+Additionally, I began implementation of the inference machine filter, starting with our own DAgger implementation.
+Implementation of the inference machine architecture entailed both verifying the data pipeline (a collaborative endeavour) as well as implemented the DAgger training as described in our report.
+This component was finished after the milestone report After the presentation feedback, I began implementing a random forest classifier that wasn’t finished for the final report.
+I wrote the initial inference machine evaluation script.

+I also refined our assumptions written in the introduction, and summarized the related work (though these were collaborative, of course!) for the milestone report.
+I wrote the inference machine sections for our technical approach, as well as the miscellaneous discussion and future work sections for the final report.
+I also contributed to the evaluation of standard rhythms and genre testing.

+For the video, I edited the transitions, music/audio components and made the final video encoding.